dipenpatel0017/Quiz-App/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 1. Fork the Project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

 ## License